We’ll See: Settling Into the Mystery in Living

 We may go to therapy wanting answers.
 We want to know how long it will take.
 We want to know what is wrong and how we are to fix it.
 We want to know that we can achieve our aims and that our happiness is guaranteed.
 It can be disheartening to leave therapy not only without these answers but with even more questions.

 It can be challenging to accept that we can't always know these things and that our efforts to prepare or know what will happen are futile.
-We can assume our not knowing is due to someone's failure when, really, we may need to remind ourselves that we aren't prophets and that no matter how certain we are, we are likely to be wrong.
+We can assume our not knowing is due to someone's failure when we may need to remind ourselves that we aren't prophets and that no matter how certain we are, we are likely to be wrong.

 When something unexpected happens, and unwanted (or wanted) changes follow, often the first thing we do is confront the loss of whatever came before.
 We may feel disoriented and lost.
 We may suddenly feel like we have no ground left to stand on.
 We may question who we are and feel uncomfortable about the future.
 This is where we can start attaching our meanings to the situation instead of sitting with the unknowns.
 Given how hard it is to be between where we were, where we are, and where we are going, it's understandable that we would want to find some meaning in it all.
 But the thing is that when we skip ahead and force a conclusion that something is 'good' or 'bad,' we can lose out on what else is possible now.